risckaust/risc-documentations/docs/source/1-quadcopter-assembly.rst

 You will need

 * Quadcopter frame.
-250 or 330 frame will be a good start.
+Frames 250 or 330 will be a good start.
 The value 250/330 means the motor to motor diameter, as shown below.

 .. image:: ../_static/quad-diam.png
    :scale: 50 %
    :align: center

-* Power distribution board to distribute power from a battery to 4 ESCs.
+* Power distribution board to distribute power from a battery to 4 ESCs (no need in case of F330 and F450).

 .. image:: ../_static/distro-power.jpg